xapian/xapian/xapian-core/docs/replication.rst

 Backend Support
 ===============

-Replication supports the flint and chert databases, and can cleanly handle the master switching database type (a full copy is sent in this situation).
+Replication is supported by the chert, flint, and brass database backends, and can cleanly handle the master switching database type (a full copy is sent in this situation).
 It doesn't make a lot of sense to support replication for the remote backend.
 Replication of inmemory databases isn't currently available.
 We have a longer